 EcoAmbassadors may be eligible to receive one credit through the Environmental Science and Policy program for their participation.
-The internship will consist of approximately 5 hours spent per week creating and implementing a sustainability project in a department or office, in collaboration with a supervising staff or faculty member, EcoAmbassador class instructor Beth Chambers, and Patrick Foley, the Sustainability Fellow.
+The internship will consist of approximately 5 hours spent per week creating and implementing a sustainability project in a department or office, in collaboration with a supervising staff or faculty member.
+Class will be held monthly with the EcoAmbassador instructor Calandra Waters Lake, Director of Sustainability.
 This is a great opportunity to work with different departments or offices on campus on environmental issues that are important to the College community.
-If you have questions about the EcoAmbassador program or any of the Fall 2013 projects, contact Beth at [[bhcham]] or Patrick at [[e|pjfoley]].
-To apply for the Fall 2013 EcoAmbassador projects, complete the application form.
+If you have questions about the EcoAmbassador program or any of the projects, contact Calandra at email@example.com.
+To apply for an EcoAmbassador project, please complete the application form.

-For the Fall 2013 semester, the following EcoAmbassador projects are underway:
+For the Fall 2014 semester, the following EcoAmbassador projects are underway:

-1. Planning Earth Week 2013 (2 Positions) (year-long)
+1. Planning Earth Week 2015 (2 Positions) (year-long)

-- Organize weekly planning meetings for Earth Week
+- Organize planning meetings for Earth Week

 - Develop an academic theme related to sustainability to build the events around